papatangosierra/serifu/README.md

 **Pre-formatted Text** is the other exception to the "one Line per line" rule.

-Immediately following a Text Line's Source with a forward slash and an equals sign (`/=`) begins a pre-formatted text block.
+Immediately following a Text Line's Origin with a forward slash and an equals sign (`/=`) begins a pre-formatted text block.
 This is useful for composing translations where every character must be included verbatim.
 An equals sign followed by a forward slash (`=/`) ends the block.
 For example, in the unlikely case that you needed to represent Serifu-formatted text literally on a page, something like this would work:

     Computer Screen: /=
     	# Page 3